baiango/C-GUI/coding_style.md

 Verb -> Adjective -> Noun -> Data type
 Do: `fn middle_rect()`
 Not: `fn rect_middle()`
+`middle` is an adjective. `rect` is a noun.
 ### Stick to Column database and Pure function.
 **Pure function is...**
 - It does not modify global variables.
 - It always return same value with the same input.
 - It does not have any `mut` keyword used on the function.
+- Prefer to not modify local variables.
+That is impure function.

 **Column database is...**
 - Let's say our type is `Rect`.